Navigating Tied House laws & advertising for AlcBev brands

 • Meta selects based on the data it has on each person, none of which is available to Pear or the brand.
 Pear nor the brand see any PII throughout the process.

 • Because neither the brand nor Pear have any influence over which retailers are selected, any sort of inducement is impossible.
-Instead, the retailers displayed are based on what is available for purchase at any time, as well as what each ad platform thinks is likely to be selected.
+Instead, the retailers displayed are based on what is available for purchase at any time, as well as what each ad platform thinks is likely to be selected by the shopper.

 --